-The Harvey Cushing/John Hay Whitney Medical Library provides a comprehensive collection of clinical reference tools, databases, evidence-based practice resources, image collections, educational software, and books and journals in support of programs in medicine, nursing, public health, physician associates, bioinformatics, and the basic sciences.
+The Harvey Cushing/John Hay Whitney Medical Library provides a comprehensive collection of biomedical reference tools, databases, evidence-based practice resources, image collections, educational software, and books and journals in support of programs in medicine, nursing, public health, physician associates, bioinformatics, and the basic sciences.
 A small print collection is housed at the School of Nursing, allowing students access to health care information related to courses as well as other health-related information sources.
-EliExpress (Yale Library’s delivery service) transports library books daily among the libraries on central campus and to the School of Nursing at West Campus.
+EliExpress (Yale Library’s delivery service) transports library books daily among the libraries across the campus and to the School of Nursing at West Campus.

-The Nursing Resources website is the gateway to an online collection of clinical reference tools, databases, evidence-based practice resources, and electronic books and journals.
-In addition to these online resources, students have access to the library’s rich collection of resources including books, images, educational software, and a large unique collection of rare medical books, medical prints, photographs, and memorabilia.
+The Nursing Information Resources website is the gateway to an online collection of health-care related databases, evidence-based practice resources, and electronic books and journals.
+In addition to these online resources, students have access to the Medical Library’s rich collection of resources including books, images, educational software, and a large unique collection of rare medical books, medical prints, photographs, and memorabilia.

 All Yale University students have off-campus access to all electronic resources including electronic books, journals, and databases.
 Librarians work to create seamless access to full-text electronic resources.
 Remote access is available throughout the School of Nursing, the Medical Library, and across the University.
 The library also lends laptops to students in the Schools of Medicine, Nursing, and Public Health.